sen-mao/FasterDiffusion-DiT/README.md

 cd DiT
 ```

-A suitable conda environment named `DiT-faster-diffusion` can be created
+A suitable conda environment named `DiT-FasterDiffusion` can be created
 and activated with:

 ```
 conda env create -f environment.yaml

-conda activate DiT-faster-diffusion
+conda activate DiT-FasterDiffusion
 ```

 ## Performance